Gatherings with music in Zambia: social dance meetings

-Gatherings in Zambia: social dance meetings.
-The Cila is a gathering in the evening where the young people from a certain small area get together to play and dance the social dances fashionable at that time.1The word Cila can be used for any gathering with music and dance.
-The youngster’s Cila, however, is the only gathering having no other names.
-Secondly, the general name of the dances at the youngster’s Cila is icila.
-Therefore, Cila is used here exclusively for the youngster’s gathering.
+Gatherings with music in Zambia: social dance meetings.
+The Cila is an evening gathering where young people from a specific local area come together to play and dance the social dances popular at that time.1The word Cila refers to any gathering with music and dance.
+However, the youngster’s Cila is the only such gathering that has no alternative name.
+Furthermore, the general term for the dances at the youngsters’ Cila is icila.
+Therefore, Cila is used here exclusively for the youngsters’ gathering.
 This type of gathering ‘has always existed’.

-Whenever a new dance, dance movement, song or song text has just become popular, the weather and lack of light (no moon) are the only things to stop a Cila from being held.
-In the past, adults could be present and would start some songs, but most songs were brought by one or two young people who were known as the starters and singers of the solo-line of that social dance.
-The texts of old social dance songs often contain the name of the starter of that dance.
+Whenever a new dance, dance movement, song, or song text becomes popular, only the weather and the absence of moonlight can prevent a Cila from taking place.
+In the past, adults might attend and would start some songs, but most songs were brought by one or two young people who were known as the starters and singers of the solo-line of that particular social dance.
+The texts of old social dance songs often include the name of the dance’s starter.

 A song sung before the hot version of the Cila began as remembered by Mika Mwape Chungwa, 1985.